Help!! I have hair loss!

 I, Janie, didn’t notice any problems with my hair when I first became hypothyroid in my late 20’s, nor did I notice it for the first 10 years on T4-only medications, even though I had plenty of other sorry symptoms of an inadequate treatment.

 But that was soon to change.
-In the second decade of my Synthroid and late Levoxyl use, I slowly started losing hair.
+In the second decade of my Synthroid and later Levoxyl use (both T4-only meds), I slowly started losing hair.
 Now considering that I had enough hair to cover the heads of three other gals, it was not noticeable to a soul.
 But it was noticeable to ME!
 What had before taken only two turns of the hair band for my ponytail, was now taking three and four turns, as the thickness of the tail was steadily shrinking.
 And it wasn’t fun having to remove all that hair from the shower drain.

 I started going to Dermatologists, and they each simply stated I had age-related “alopecia areata“–a fancy-dancy name for a “hair loss condition”.
 Great.